puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 * Create a playbook `container.yml` that installs `podman` and pulls the image `docker.io/bitnami/mariadb` on all `db` servers.
-* Run this playbook and observe how it fails because the collection `containers.podman` is not available in the demo EE `ansible-navigator-demo-ee`.
+* Run this playbook and observe it.
-* For the remainder of this lab, we build our own execution environment containing the collection `containers.podman`.
+* For the remainder of this lab, we build our own execution environment.

 {{% details title="Solution Task 2" %}}
 ```bash